commercetools/sphere-node-product-csv-sync/README.md

 General command line options can be seen by simply executing the command `node lib/run`.
 ```
-HajosMac-2:sphere-node-product-csv-sync heichler$ node lib/run.js
+node lib/run

-  Usage: node lib/run [globals] [sub-command] [options]
+  Usage: run [globals] [sub-command] [options]

   Commands:

     import [options]       Import your products from CSV into your SPHERE.IO project.
-    state [options]          Allows to publish or unpublish all products of your project.
+    state [options]        Allows to publish, unpublish or delete (all) products of your SPHERE.IO project.
     export [options]       Export your products from your SPHERE.IO project to CSV using.
-    template [options]       Create a template based on a product type of your SPHERE.IO project.
+    template [options]     Create a template for a product type of your SPHERE.IO project.
     groupvariants [options]  Allows you to group products with its variant in order to proceed with SPHERE.IOs CSV product format.

   Options: